PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization

 \subsection{Baselines}

-To validate the performance of the proposed PointLoc, we compare it with several state-of-the-art learning-based LiDAR localization and camera relocalization approaches.
-For LiDAR localization approaches, we choose PointNetVLAD~\cite{Uy2018PointNetVLAD:Recognition} and Deep Closest Point (DCP)~\cite{Wang2019DeepRegistration}.
-PointNetVLAD is a large-scale point cloud retrieval-based approach, which can be utilized for LiDAR relocalization.
+To validate the performance of the proposed PointLoc, we compare it with several state-of-the-art learning-based open-source LiDAR sensor localization and visual sensor relocalization approaches.
+For LiDAR sensor localization approaches, we choose PointNetVLAD~\cite{Uy2018PointNetVLAD:Recognition} and Deep Closest Point (DCP)~\cite{Wang2019DeepRegistration}.
+PointNetVLAD is a large-scale point cloud retrieval-based approach, which can be utilized for LiDAR sensor relocalization.
 We create the triplet training dataset, increase the point number from 4,096 to 8,192, and set the loss margin from 0.5 to 1.0 to improve the performance, while other hyper-parameters are kept the same as the vanilla PointNetVLAD.
 The validation sequence FULL 5 is chosen for building up the reference database as the localization map.
-DCP is a DNN-based point cloud registration approach, which employs the PointNet~\cite{Qi2017} and DGCNN~\cite{Wang2018} as the embedding network, and we adapt it for relocalization.
-For the camera relocalization baselines, we choose PoseNet17 \cite{Kendall2017} since it outperforms PoseNet and Bayesian PoseNet in previous works.
+DCP is a DNN-based point cloud registration approach, which employs the PointNet~\cite{Qi2017} and DGCNN~\cite{Wang2018} as the embedding network.
+Although we deal with different tasks, we can adapt it for relocalization.
+Specifically, the DCP aims at the task of point cloud odometry, which demonstrates that the feature extraction design of this neural network is effective.
+Our task is to estimate global 6-DoF poses (relocalization) from point clouds.
+Therefore, we utilized the feature extraction module of DCP in our design to compare the performance.
+For the visual sensor relocalization baselines, we choose PoseNet17 \cite{Kendall2017} since it outperforms PoseNet and Bayesian PoseNet in previous works.
 AtLoc \cite{Wang2020AtLoc:Localization} is selected for comparison since it is the state-of-the-art single image-based learning approach.
 We also choose LSTM-Pose \cite{Walch2017} as the sequential baseline.
-Moreover, we also compare with MapNet \cite{Brahmbhatt2018} because it is the state-of-the-art sequential image approach.
+Moreover, we also compare with MapNet \cite{Brahmbhatt2018} because it is the state-of-the-art sequential visual sensor approach.
 We note that sequential methods generally perform better than single image ones by utilizing time constraints.
 However, for the relocalization task, this past information is not always available as discussed before.
 We still compare with them to examine how competitive our method is.
 We note that we implement baseline methods and tune them for the best performance.